g1a/composer-test-scenarios/README.md

   - `--create-lockfile`: create a composer.lock file to commit.
 This is the default.
   - `--no-lockfile`: create a modified composer.json file, but omit the composer.lock file.
 You may specify this option for any scenario that has only **highest** or **lowest** tests.
 A lock file is required to do **current** tests.
   - `--remove org/project`: remove a project from this scenario (e.g. to remove an optional component for testing on an earlier version of php.)
+- The 'dependency-licenses' line will copy the license information for your project's dependencies into the end of your project's LICENSE file, if it exists.

 #### Install scenarios